SNIP provides support for faculty-driven, interdisciplinary initiatives at the vanguard of agricultural and natural resources research.

 SNIP Grant Levels

-View the specific proposal requirements for each grant level by clicking on the links below.
+View the specific proposal requirements for each grant level in the RFP linked above.

 SNIP Level I